Upper-Division Admission into Visual Art

 one 200-level 3-dimensional courses

 - Cumulative GPA of 2.5 or above.
-ART and ARTHIST cumulative GPA of 3.0 or above.
 Only ART and ARTHIST courses in which a C- or better is earned may count toward the degree.

-- Submit 6 images of your best and most recent artwork (no details; 3 or more examples should be from work completed in a college-level courses; one example can be a moving image).
+- Submit 5 images of your best and most recent artwork (no details; examples should be from work completed in college-level courses; one example can be a moving image.
+Videos must be linked to Vimeo or YouTube).

-Notification: You will be notified via your Boise State Broncomail of acceptance or denial prior to the beginning of the registration period.
-If not accepted into Upper-Division Art standing you should contact your advisor to determine where the deficiency lies but you may reapply as often as is necessary.
-While permission numbers will still allow access to upper-division courses, they will not waive the admission to Upper-Division Art standing that is a requirement for advancement in your program.
+The deadline for submitting materials is the Monday of the 6th week of classes each fall and spring semester.
+You will be notified via your Boise State Broncomail of acceptance or denial prior to the beginning of the registration period.
+If not accepted into Upper-Division Art standing, you should contact your advisor or a full-time faculty member in your emphasis area to determine where the deficiency lies, but you may reapply as often as is necessary.
+While permission numbers will still allow access to upper-division courses, they will not waive the admission to Upper-Division Art standing, which is a requirement for advancement in your program.

-Questions: Please contact your assigned academic advisor or Bree Mead in the Center for Advising and Student Success at email@example.com
+Please contact your assigned academic advisor or the Center for Advising and Student Success at email@example.com